fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 var record = createRecord(2);

-// Ok, we're calling record fields record.Add(record.Value, 2); // 4
+// Ok, we're calling a record field record.Add(record.Value, 2); // 4

 // Fails, this member is not actually attached to the object